 know what danger signs to look out for

 sign you up to our Freedom Group and peer support group.
 These twin programmes are unique to Bede.
 First, we offer professional assistance to reset your life.
 You then share ongoing support with other survivors to help sustain your freedom.

 What is domestic abuse?

 Domestic abuse is any incident or pattern of incidents of controlling, coercive or threatening behaviour between those aged 16 or over who are or have been intimate partners or family members.
 The abuse can range from physical violence to psychological, physical, sexual, financial or emotional control.
-Further issues of concern to black and minority ethnic (BME) communities include so-called ‘honour’ violence, female genital mutilation (FGM) and forced marriage.
+Further issues of concern to black and minority ethnic (BAME) communities include so-called ‘honour’ violence, female genital mutilation (FGM) and forced marriage.
 Victims are not confined to one gender or ethnic group.

 being abused by their child